lliendo/Radar/docs/internals.rst

     its objectives is easier to understand and does its work better than an all-problem-solving solution.
     This also has a downside : a small tool may not offer advanced or complex features.
-Radar's mainly objective is to be a simple and easy to use tool hence the reason why you might not find as many features as other solutions may offer.
+Radar's main goal is to be a simple and easy to use tool hence the reason why you might not find as many features as other solutions may offer.

-    Radar makes heavy use of object oriented programming, every component is modeled through a class.
-Some few classes make use of mixins and all error conditions are handled through exceptions.
-Radar also makes use of some functional programming, you'll find comprehension lists almost everywhere across the project.
+    Radar makes use of object oriented programming, every component is modeled through a class.
+Some few classes make use of mixins and all errors are handled through exceptions.
+Radar also makes use of comprehension lists extensively across the project.

     If you take a fast look through the code you'll realize that almost every method is only a few lines long.
-Every object is intended to perform a specific task and each method solves a concrete piece of that task.
+Every class is intended to perform a specific task and each method solves a concrete piece of that task.
-    The result is that you won't find complex or twisted code and reading any piece of code and get the idea of what is doing takes only a few seconds.
+    The result is that you won't find complex or twisted code and reading any piece of code to get the idea of what is doing takes only a few seconds.
-    The code also lacks of comments, the reason for this is that the code intends to be self-describing.
+    The code mostly lacks of comments, the reason for this is that the code intends to be self-describing.
 Radar strictly tries to stick to this rule.